-According to MSCHE’s policy statement, Accreditation Review Cycle and Monitoring, “The Commission’s eight-year cycle of review of accredited institutions begins with an in-depth institutional self-study that is reviewed by peer evaluators during an on-site evaluation visit.
-The self-study and on-site review are used to assess the institution’s compliance with Commission standards and requirements of affiliation, verify compliance with accreditation-relevant federal regulations, and identify areas needing improvement.
-The review process results in an accreditation decision in accordance with the Commission policy Accreditation actions.
-Institutions submit annually an update of institutional data and other information requested by the Commission.
-In the fourth year following the self-study visit, the Commission conducts an off-site mid-point peer review based on the cumulative information provided by the institution.
-Institutions are provided a report on the institution’s performance with respect to student achievement and financial sustainability.”
+MSCHE’s eight year cycle of review begins with an in-depth institutional self-study reviewed by peer evaluators during an on-site evaluation visit.
+The self-study and on-site review are used to assess the institution’s compliance with MSCHE standards and requirements of affiliation, verify compliance with accreditation-relevant federal regulations, and identify areas needing improvement.
+This review process results in an accreditation decision in accordance with Accreditation Actions Procedures.
+The Self-Study Institute will take place November 1, 2021 and the next Self Study will occur in 2023-24.

 Each spring, Penn State submits an Annual Institutional Update (AIU) which provides MSCHE with updated enrollment, financial, and student success (graduation, loan repayment, and default rates) information.

 A Midpoint Peer Review (MPPR) will occur every 4 years beginning January 1, 2020.
 MSCHE will conduct an off-site peer review based upon cumulative information provided by the institution in the Annual Institutional Updates.
 Reviewers look for trends in data with respect to student achievement and financial sustainability and provide feedback, recommendations and, if necessary, request further information on specific areas or issues.